SQL is deep - a personal journey

 WITH(aka Common Table Expressions).
 At Guy Carpenter.
 Wait, so you can modularize your gigantic multi-JOIN SQL query into named parts, and control the flow of execution?
 How did I not know this!

 PostGIS.
-Wow, a simple extension, and I can compute Gutenberg-Richter curves for earthquakes across the whole US in 20-seconds, outperforming several of the tools used by the analysts at Guy Carpenter.
+Wow, a simple extension to Postgres, and I can compute Gutenberg-Richter curves for earthquakes across the whole US in 20-seconds, outperforming several of the tools used by the analysts at Guy Carpenter.
 Thank you Postgres/PostGIS, for making me look so good.

 Recursive CTE’s to handle a graph data structure to represent addresses.
 This might be a crossing of the Rubicon, for me.